-The temporary permissions regime will enable relevant firms and funds which passport into the UK to continue operating in the UK if the passporting regime falls away abruptly when the UK leaves the EU.
+The temporary permissions regime (TPR) will enable relevant firms and funds which passport into the UK to continue operating in the UK when the passporting regime falls away at the end of the transition period.

-In December 2017, the Government announced that, if necessary, it would introduce a temporary permissions regime for inbound passporting EEA firms and funds.
+In December 2017, the Government announced that, if necessary, it would introduce a temporary permissions regime (TPR) for inbound passporting EEA firms and investment funds.

-If there is not an implementation period and the passporting regime falls away when the UK leaves the EU, the temporary permissions regime will provide a backstop to ensure firms and funds can continue their business with minimal disruption.
+At the end of the transition period, the passporting regime will fall away and the TPR will provide a backstop to ensure firms and investment funds can continue their business with minimal disruption.

-It will allow inbound firms to continue operating in the UK within the scope of their current permissions for a limited period after exit day, while seeking full UK authorisation.
-It will also allow funds with a passport to continue temporarily marketing in the UK.
+It will allow inbound firms to continue operating in the UK within the scope of their current permissions for a limited period after the end of the transition period, while seeking full UK authorisation if necessary.
+It will also allow investment funds with a passport to continue temporarily marketing in the UK.

-This page explains more about how the regime will operate including an explanation of which firms and funds can use the temporary permissions regime and the process by which firms and funds will need to notify us that they want to enter the regime and obtain a temporary permission.
+This page explains more about how the regime will operate including an explanation of which firms and funds can use the TPR.

 Financial services firms in any European Economic Area (EEA) member state can use the passporting regime to establish a presence or carry out permitted activities in any other member state.
 Investment funds can be marketed across the EEA under similar passporting provisions.

-In March 2018, the UK and the EU reached an agreement on the terms of an implementation (or transitional) period following the UK’s withdrawal from the EU.
+In March 2018, the UK and the EU reached an agreement on the terms of a transition period following the UK’s withdrawal from the EU.

-The implementation period is intended to operate from 29 March 2019 until the end of December 2020.
-During this time, EU law would remain applicable in the United Kingdom, in accordance with the overall withdrawal agreement.
-Firms and funds would continue to benefit from passporting between the UK and the EEA as they do today.
-Obligations derived from EU law would continue to apply and firms must continue with implementation plans for EU legislation that is still to come into effect before the end of December 2020.
+The transition period is due to operate until the end of December 2020.
+During this time, EU law remains applicable in the UK, in accordance with the overall withdrawal agreement.
+Firms and funds continue to benefit from passporting between the UK and the EEA.
+Obligations derived from EU law continue to apply and firms must continue with implementation plans for EU legislation that is still to come into effect before the end of December 2020.

-In December 2017, the Government said it would bring forward legislation to establish a temporary permissions regime for inbound passported firms and funds, to enable them to continue their activities in the UK for a limited period after withdrawal.
-If there is not an implementation period and the passporting regime falls away when the UK leaves the EU, the temporary permissions regime will provide a backstop.
-It will allow inbound firms to continue operating in the UK within the scope of their current permissions for a limited period after exit day, while seeking full UK authorisation.
-It will also allow funds with a passport to continue marketing in the UK while seeking UK recognition.
+When the passporting regime falls away at the end of the transition period, the TPR will provide a backstop.
+It will allow inbound firms to continue operating in the UK within the scope of their current permissions for a limited period after the end of the transition period while seeking full UK authorisation.
+It will also allow investment funds with a passport to continue marketing in the UK while seeking UK recognition.